khoanguyen-3fc/dh-p2p/README.md

 This is a proof of concept implementation of RTSP over Dahua P2P protocol.
 It works with Dahua and derived cameras / NVRs.

+## Motivation

+The Dahua P2P protocol is utilized for remote access to Dahua devices.
+It is commonly used by Dahua apps such as [gDMSS Lite](https://play.google.com/store/apps/details?id=com.mm.android.direct.gdmssphoneLite) on Android or [KBiVMS](https://kbvisiongroup.com/support/download-center.html) on Windows.

+In my specific scenario, I have a KBVision CCTV system.
+Although I can access the cameras using the KBiVMS client, I primarily use non-Windows platforms.
+Therefore, I wanted to explore alternative options for streaming the video using an RTSP client, which is more widely supported.
+As a result, I decided to experiment with reimplementing the Dahua P2P protocol.

 ## Files

 - Rust implementation:
-  - `src/*.rs` rust source files
+  - `src/*.rs` - Rust source files
-  - `Cargo.toml` - rust dependencies
+  - `Cargo.toml` - Rust dependencies
 - Python implementation:
-  - `main.py` - main script
+  - `main.py` - Main script
-  - `helpers.py` - helper functions
+  - `helpers.py` - Helper functions
-  - `requirements.txt` - python dependencies
+  - `requirements.txt` - Python dependencies
 - Others:
-  - `ptcp.lua` - WireShark dissector for Dahua P2P protocol
+  - `ptcp.lua` - Wireshark dissector for Dahua P2P protocol

 ## Rust implementation